 Providing Full-Spectrum Mental Health Care Coverage

 About 54% of employers rank the expansion of mental health coverage as an area that concerns them.
 This is important because most people who struggle with substance use never seek help.
-One factor contributing to this is the high cost of treatment programs, including mental health programs.
+One factor contributing to this is the high cost of opioid addiction treatment programs, including mental health programs.

 Getting help for addiction without insurance can be difficult and costly.
 Having lower barriers for workers to access help can make them more likely to do so.
 Employer-sponsored mental health programs can help to achieve this.
 Further, EAPs that have a mental health component have reported high levels of return on investment.